np-guard/netpol-analyzer/docs/connlist_output.md

 `list` output in `dot` format:

-in `dot` output graphs, all the peers of the analyzed cluster are grouped by their namespaces.
+In `dot` output graphs, all the peers of the analyzed cluster are grouped by their namespaces.
 ```
 ./bin/k8snetpolicy list --dirpath tests/demo_app_with_routes_and_ingress/ -o dot